 - A TeachMeGIS student workbook (to keep) which includes the lecture slides, exercises, and a DVD of the training data.

-- KCGIS Center’s 30 for 30 Support—30 minutes of one-on-one instructor phone within 30 days after class completion.
+- KCGIS Center’s 30 for 30 Support—30 minutes of phone, email, or face-to-face support within 30 days after class completion.
 This is our commitment to you to help ensure that you can apply your new GIS skills successfully.